tektoncd/pipeline/DEVELOPMENT.md

    For development.
 A recent version of `ko` (after the 23th of February, see [google/go-containerregistry#380](https://github.com/google/go-containerregistry/pull/380)) is required for `pipeline` to work correctly.

-   won't work).
 1. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): For
    interacting with your kube cluster